Slytherin1112/PythonCurriculum/Syllabus/README.md

 In fitting with our educational aim, this course will walk you through the steps involved in a typical data science/machine learning project.
-While covering a variety of important techniques and algorithms we will illuminate themes and motivations that can be adapted to nearly every data science setting.
+While covering a variety of important techniques and algorithms we will illuminate themes and motivations that can be adapted to many data science settings.

 Below we outline the specific topics we will be covering in this boot camp.
 <ul>